 Galaxy Evolution, Cosmology and Dark Energy

 Our Universe is expanding, and we have recently discovered that this expansion is accelerating.
 Scientists are still trying to understand why this is happening, with theories such as a force known as “dark energy” being put forward.
-The detection of this acceleration won the Nobel prize for physics in 2011.
+The detection of this acceleration won the Nobel Prize for physics in 2011.

 This mysterious acceleration, however, is still one of the most fundamental mysteries of modern science and also one of the key questions the SKA will try to address.
 One of the main science goals of the SKA is to investigate why this acceleration is taking place, by looking at the distribution of the most basic element, Hydrogen, throughout the cosmos.
 The SKA’s unrivalled sensitivity will be able to track young, newly forming galaxies at the edge of the known Universe, and by mapping the distribution of Hydrogen, help us unravel this key mystery, and understand more how the earliest galaxies evolved.

+Hydrogen is the most abundant element in the Universe and is the raw material from which stars form.
 Over 70% of our Sun is Hydrogen, and as a radio source, the Sun is one of the brightest objects not only in the visible sky but also in the radio.